-Figure 1 shows the marginal posterior distribution of the dynamic regression coefficients as well as the probability that a certain coefficient is time-varying for a given point in time (gray shaded area, left hand scale).
-The blue dotted lines refer to the 16th (84th) percentiles of the respective posterior distribution while the solid blue line is the posterior median.
+Fig. 1 shows the marginal posterior distribution of the dynamic regression coefficients as well as the probability that a certain coefficient is time varying for a given point in time (the grey shaded area; left-hand scale).
+The dotted curves refer to the 16th (and 84th) percentiles of the respective posterior distribution whereas the full curve is the posterior median.

-Panel (a) in Figure 1 shows the evolution of the coefficient associated with weakly exogenous term spreads in the output equation for Greece.
-This plot serves as a means to demonstrate that our flexible specification of the error variance in the state equation enables us to detect situations where coefficients remained approximately constant over a certain time frame (i.e., the period up to the global financial crisis) and then exhibit sudden shifts (during the crisis period).
-After the shift, the figure suggests that the corresponding coefficient remained approximately constant.
-The posterior moving probability (gray shaded area) suggests that during the crisis, strong evidence in favor of time variation is present whereas in the remaining periods the moving probability is approximately zero.
+Fig. 1(a) shows the evolution of the coefficient that is associated with weakly exogenous term spreads in the output equation for Greece.
+This plot serves to demonstrate that our flexible specification of the error variance in the state equation enables us to detect situations where coefficients remained approximately constant over a certain time frame (i.e. the period up to the global financial crisis) and then exhibit sudden shifts (during the crisis period).
+After the shift, Fig. 1(a) suggests that the corresponding coefficient remained approximately constant.
+The posterior moving probability (the grey shaded area) suggests that, during the crisis, strong evidence in favour of time variation is present whereas in the remaining periods the moving probability is approximately 0.

-As a second illustrating example, panel (b) of Figure 1 displays the path of the coefficient on the intercept term of the output equation for Brazil.
-In contrast to panel (a), we find that the moving probability is around 0.2 during the estimation period.
-The corresponding posterior tends to display a rather strong degree of time-variation.
-At first glance, this may seem counterintuitive, since the state innovation variances are pushed to zero in 80 percent of the posterior draws.
-However, it is worth noting that the figure refers to the marginal distribution of the coefficients.
-These are obtained after integrating out the indicators that control the amount of time-variation, effectively leading to a situation where the unconditional variance of the shocks to the regression parameters is non-zero (and potentially moderate).
+As a second illustrative example, Fig. 1(b) displays the path of the coefficient on the intercept term of the output equation for Brazil.
+In contrast with Fig. 1(a), we find that the moving probability is around 0.2 during the estimation period.
+The corresponding posterior tends to display a rather strong degree of time variation.
+At first glance, this may seem counterintuitive, since the state innovation variances are pushed to 0 in 80% of the posterior draws.
+However, it is worth noting that Fig. 1(b) refers to the marginal distribution of the coefficients.
+These are obtained after integrating out the indicators that control the amount of time variation, effectively leading to a situation where the unconditional variance of the shocks to the regression parameters is non-zero (and potentially moderate).